MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Before all the algorithmic stuff, I initially played around with simulations that map nicely to multidimensional arrays, waves and Eulerian fluids.
 For the most interesting example, I implemented a 2D fluid solver with a multigrid pressure solver, RK4 bicubic advection, and vorticity confinement.
 As this example didn't require any control flow, but only indexing and basic kernel fusion, it was a nice first test for the compiler.

 Also nevermind the boundary artifacts or the interpolation issues with the density, its fixable, but I didn't have enough time to mess around with it.
-I will probably implement a 3D fluid simulation next time anyway.
+I will probably implement a proper 3D fluid simulation next time anyway.

 ## Fractal path tracer